wilkens-teaching/textmining/README.md

 * Weds, 2/13.
   * Due: [Build a processed and pickled version of the class corpus as described in the chapter, then work with the data](https://github.com/wilkens-teaching/textmining/blob/master/exercises/03%20corpus%20reader%20advanced.ipynb).

-**Week 6**

-* Mon, 2/18. **No class** (instructor travel).
+**Week 6-7**.
+No classes (instructor travel).

+**Week 8**

-* Weds, 2/20.
+* Mon, 3/4
-  * Read chapter 5 (classification).
+  * Read chapters 5-6 (classification and clustering)
   * Due: Vectorize the corpus using the Scikit-Learn `TfidfVectorizer`.
 Visualize output via PCA.

-**Week 7**

-* Mon, 2/25.
-  * Read chapter 6 (clustering).
-* Weds, 2/27. **No class** (instructor travel).

-**Week 8**

-* Mon, 3/4.
-  * Due: Build and evaluate a system that classifies corpus texts as *either* male/female *or* British/American.
-* Weds, 3/6.
+* Weds, 3/6
-  * Read chapter 7 (context-aware analysis).
+  * Review chapters 5-6.

 **Week 9.
 Spring break.** No class meetings.

 **Week 10**

 * Mon, 3/18.
+  * Due: Build and evaluate a system that classifies corpus texts as *either* male/female *or* British/American.
+  * Read chapter 7 (context-aware analysis).
+* Weds, 3/6.
+  * Review chapter 7
+  *
+**Week 11**

+* Mon, 3/25.
   * Due: Build a system that performs topic modeling on the corpus texts and clusters those texts based on their topical content.
-* Weds, 3/20.
+* Weds, 3/27.
   * Read chapter 8 (visualization).
   * Read Tufte article.

-**Week 11**
+**Week 12**

-* Mon, 3/25.
+* Mon, 4/1.
   * Read chapter 9 (networks).
   * Due: Reimplement the gender/nationality classification system using n-gram features as described in chapter 7.
 Evaluate the performance of the new model relative to the unigram original.
-* Weds, 3/27.
+* Weds, 4/3.
   * Read Underwood, Bamman, and Lee article.

-**Week 12**
+**Week 13**

-* Mon, 4/1.
+* Mon, 4/8.
   * Read chapter 11 (multiprocessing).
 Note that we will skip chapter 10 (chatbots).
   * Due: Visualization exercise.
-* Weds, 4/3.

-**Week 13**

-* Mon, 4/8.
-  * Read chapter 12 (neural networks).
-  * Due: Implement entity resolution via graph structure to select the entities in one corpus text.
 * Weds, 4/10.
-  * Due: Project proposal.

 **Week 14**

 * Mon, 4/15.
-Topics and readings to be determined by class.
+  * Read chapter 12 (neural networks).
+  * Due: Implement entity resolution via graph structure to select the entities in one corpus text.
 * Weds, 4/17.
+  * Due: Project proposal.

+**Week 15**

+* Mon, 4/22.
 Topics and readings to be determined by class.
+* Weds, 4/24.
+Topics and readings to be determined by class.
   * Due: Reimplement your classification system to run on multiple cores.
 Evaluate time improvement for classification over the corpus.

-**Week 15**

-* Mon, 4/22.
-In-class work session.
-* Weds, 4/24.
-In-class work session.

 **Week 16**